rc-chuah/easysploit-termux/README.md

-# EasySploit
+# EasySploit Modified By rc-chuah
-EasySploit v4.2 (Linux) - Metasploit automation (EASIER and FASTER than EVER)
+EasySploit v4.2 (Yermux) - Metasploit automation (EASIER and FASTER than EVER)

 # Disclaimer: